sayjal/WeatherRestAPI/README.md

 # WeatherRestAPI

+It is a coding exercise project to build set of REST services.
-A set of REST API to provide weather information.
-Technology stack: Spring Boot, JPA, H2
+Technology stack: Spring Boot, JPA, H2, JUnit.

+Exposed services are:

+1. Get : /weather
+Info: Get All weather data, sorted ascending by id
+Output: All weather data sorted in ascending order of Weather Id.
+HTTP Response 200.

+2. Get : /weather?date={date}  or /weather/{date}
+Info: Get weather data recorded on input date.
+Output: Weather data of given date.

+3. Post: /weather
+Info: Save weather information.
+Input: JSON as below.
+Output: If weather Id already exists, HTTP Response code should be 400.
+	Else weather data should be added and HTTP Response code should be 201.

+4. Delete: /erase
+Info: Delete all weather Info.
+Output: HTTP Response code 200.

 Requirements for this project is as below:

-In this challenge, you are part of a team building a travel company platform.
+you are part of a team building a travel company platform.
 One requirement is for a REST API service to provide weather information using some framework.
-You will need to add functionality to add and delete information as well as to perform some queries.
-You'll be dealing with typical information for weather data like latitude, longitude, temperature, etc. The team has come up with a set of requirements, response codes and error messages for the queries you must implement.

 The definitions and a detailed requirements list follow.

 Each weather data is a JSON entry with the following keys: